 But, in all our impossible fortune, humans today are born with a key.
 No longer slaves to survival, our primary duty and responsibility, what gives us light and luster and nobility as a species, is that each individual monkey must choose for themselves to seek out the temple of collected human knowledge.
 It will live for as long as we keep it, and the cost of entry is the key in your hand and a refusal to accept the violence and fear that formed you.
 A refusal to be what you are: a thoughtless tribal animal; a murderous rapist.

 Nature doesn’t care one way or the other.
 It is on us, and us alone, to be more than our evolution.
-Without knowledge we are nothing, just another vicious animal, rutting blindly in the darkness.
+Without knowledge we are nothing, just another vicious animal, rutting blindly in the dark.
 Use the key.
 Find the doors to the temple.
 It’s your birthright, it’s waiting, and all the lights are lit for you.

 Please, I beg you, come take what is yours.